 Try to think about the metrics that best reflect your business profile and KPIs and check the corresponding boxes.
 Now just click the ‘Generate’ button in the right lower corner and watch the magic happen!

-If you need to, you can export data by downloading your report (in a friendly pdf. file format), just like you would in Facebook Insights, just for a larger scope of data.
+If you need to, you can export data by downloading your report (in a friendly pdf. file format), just like you would in Facebook Insights, but for a larger scope of data.

-Now you can open the pdf. (which, by the way, is editable too!) and start feeding your eyes with all the metrics displayed in one easy-to-follow report!
+Now you can open the pdf. file and start feeding your eyes with all the metrics displayed in one easy-to-follow report!
 The sample reports can be seen at the end of the video below:

 Showcase your results with comprehensive social media reports.
 Automate report delivery to keep your team, clients, and stakeholders in the loop.
 Make data-informed adjustments to your strategy – with an all-in-one social media tool.

 Collecting data is important, but analyzing it and being able to draw conclusions matters even more.
-A good reporting tool is definitely a must-have for everyone who works with social media.
+A good social media reporting tool is definitely a must-have for everyone who works with social media.

 Seeing all of your performance information in one comprehensive report can save you a lot of time and effort spent on analysis, especially if you run multiple Facebook or Instagram accounts.
 Remember: work doesn’t need to be hard if you find a smart way to do it.
 Good luck with your future results!